jnozzi/cocoadev.com/markdown/DataMember.md

-A General/DataMember, also General/InstanceVariable or ivar, is a data variable which is a part of General/AnObject.
+A DataMember, also InstanceVariable or ivar, is a data variable which is a part of AnObject.

 It can be many things, from something as simple as an integer: